conda/conda/docs/source/dev-guide/deep-dive-solvers.md

     1. Minimize the amount of removed packages.
 The SAT clauses are generated via `Resolve.generate_removal_count()` and then `Clauses.minimize()` will use it to optimize the current solution.
-    2. Maximize how well each record in the solution matches the spec.The SAT clauses are now generated in `Resolve.generate_version_metrics()`.
+    2. Maximize how well each record in the solution matches the spec.
+The SAT clauses are now generated in `Resolve.generate_version_metrics()`.
 This returns five sets of clauses: channel, version, build, arch or noarch, and timestamp.
 At this point, only channels and versions are optimized.